Trojans pick bad time for worst game as Arizona silences sell-out crowd

 But if there is a positive to take from the night, Enfield underscored it.
 USC wasn't getting these kind of crowds in recent years -- packed student sections that brought life to the whole arena.
 He quipped that in the past some games he'd look over and see 50 students in total.
 On Tuesday night, there were well over 2,000 again -- all wearing white, all ready for something to celebrate.

-That's a good sign for this program -- as is the season overall to this point, because there has been a lot to feel good about with this program.
+That's a good sign for this program -- as is the season overall to this point, because there has been a lot to feel good about with this seemingly over-achieving team.
 This is one game.
 All that really matters is how the Trojans bounce back from it and what they do in the postseason.

 But sure, it's disappointing as the stage was set for a much different performance than the one the fans got this time.

 "We're 25-5.
 Our players have done an amazing job this year to put themselves in position.
 We're 25-5 and whether you lose by 1 or you lose by 20, it's still a loss," Enfield said. "...
-The disappointing thing is when you have a great crowd like that, you don't want to lose by 20.
-So that's the disappointing thing for me as a head coach."
+The disappointing thing is when you have a great crowd like that, you don't want to lose by 20.”